 In this horizon (see Figure 2-3), the OMB lies at or below the floor.
 MB139 lies about 12 ft (3.7 m) below the floor.
-The roof is immediately above Anhydrite "b".
+The roof lies at or slightly above Anhydrite "b".
 Clay G/ Anhydrite "b" is used as the mining reference during excavation of this disposal horizon.

 Figure 2-3 - Repository Level Stratigraphy of Panels 3, 4, 5, and 6 increasingly argillaceous upward.
 Above clay I, two more halite intervals complete the underground facility stratigraphy.
-Clay J, at the top of the first of these intervals, may occur as a distinct seam or merely an argillaceous zone.
+Clay J, at the top of the first of these intervals, may consist of a distinct seam or merely an argillaceous zone.
 Clay K tops the second interval and is overlain by MB138.